2017—2021: ARC Future Fellowship. Forecasting coral reef recovery with new data-driven dispersal models. $1.2M (Bode).

 2017: Australian Research Council Future Fellowship.

-2015: Australian Academy of Science / Embassy of France Scientific Mobilisation award.
+2015: AAS / Embassy of France Scientific Mobilisation award.

 2013: Australian Research Council Discovery Early Career Research Fellowship.

 2013: CEED ECR Travel Scholarship.

 2012: Dean’s Award for Excellence in Research, University of Melbourne.

 2009: Australian Research Council Postdoctoral Fellowship.

 2017: CESAB Pelagic Working Group.
 Aix-en-Provence, France.

 2016: “Social and ecological mismatches in coastal fisheries”.
 Invited symposium at the International Coral Reef Science Conference, Honolulu, Hawaii.

 2016: “Mismatches don’t matter.
 Social and ecological scales in bioeconomic management.”
 OIST Symposium, Okinawa, Japan.